peering through the narrow slit of the Berlin Wall

 Narrow vision – peering through a slit in the Berlin wall

-Prior to 1989, Berlin was the modern day Tale of Two Cities – one city of inclusion and groups and one city of decentralization and individuality.
-The two sides, East and West Germany, had completely different ideologies which presented itself in architecture, city planning, everyday life, and of course politics.
+Prior to 1989, Berlin was the modern-day Tale of Two Cities – one city of inclusion and groups and one city of decentralization and individuality.
+The two sides, East and West Germany, had completely different ideologies, which presented themselves in architecture, city planning, everyday life, and, of course, politics.
 It was the history of the Cold War which drew me to Berlin for this trip.
-It divided the world when I was growing up and the epicenter was Berlin – I was excited to see it with my own eyes.
+It divided the world when I was growing up, and the epicenter was Berlin – I was excited to see it with my own eyes.

-There are a number of ways you can get a feel for divided Berlin and the Cold War and here were my favorites:
+There are a number of ways you can get a feel for divided Berlin and the Cold War and here are my favorites:

 The Wall